ChrisAtAcculynk/PayzurEncryption/demos/readme.md

 #Demos
 ##Demo 1
 Demo 1 uses the `JSEncrypt` and `JQuery` libraries.
-It takes a user-entered message and a PEM-encoded RSA public key and returns the message after encrypting it using the key.
+It takes a user-entered plaintext message and a PEM-encoded RSA public key and returns the message after encrypting it using the key.

 ###When the encrypt button is pressed:
 1. A new `JSEncrypt` object is created [#](https://github.com/ChrisAtAcculynk/PayzurEncryption/blob/master/demos/demo1.html#L17)